 - 14. The Asian Development Bank has defined its Safeguard requirements under its Safeguard Policy Statement 2009 (SPS 2009).
 The SPS 2009 requires environmental assessment, mitigation and commitment towards environmental protection.
 The prime objectives of SPS 2009 is to (i) avoid adverse impacts of projects on the environment and affected people, where possible; and (ii) minimize, mitigate, and/or compensate for adverse project impacts on the environment and affected people when avoidance is not possible.
 ADB as per SPS 2009 classifies a project into Environment Category6 A, B or C depending on potential adverse environmental impacts. - 15.
 Based on the field based due diligence, and the environmental investigations undertaken, the OSDP Environment Category continues to be 'B' as per ADB's SPS 2009.
-The environmental impacts for retrofitting and refurbishment of the existing building for the equipment installation for 7 trades to be taken up at the WSC building and the environmental impacts associated with the new equipment inclusion in laboratories and workshops at the four ITIs (Bhubaneswar, Puri, Cuttack and Barhampur) have been covered in the previously updated IEE report (Approved November, 2020).
-This addendum to the IEE report includes mitigation and monitoring measures to address environmental impacts establishment and operations of Precision Engineering Centre.
-The land for Precision Engineering Centre has been acquired close to the WSC site in the Mancheswar Industrial area in Bhubaneswar city.
-The environmental assessment for this additional component has been carried out in accordance with the Environmental Assessment and Review Framework (EARF) prepared for the project as per ADB's SPS, 2009.
+The environmental impacts for retrofitting and refurbishment of the existing building for the equipment installation for 7 trades to be taken up at the WSC building, environmental impacts associated with the new equipment inclusion in laboratories and workshops at the four ITIs (Bhubaneswar, Puri, Cuttack and Berhampur) and environmental impacts associated with the establishment and operations of Precision Engineering Centre have been covered in the previously updated IEE report (Approved November 2020) and the addendum to the IEE report (Approved July 2021).
+This addendum to the IEE report includes mitigation and monitoring measures to address environmental impacts due to the change in location of the proposed Precision Engineering Centre.
+The land identified earlier for Precision Engineering Centre was close to the WSC site in the Mancheswar Industrial area in Bhubaneswar city.
+The location has been changed due to administrative reasons.
+The new location is 2 km from the WSC (World Skill Centre and OLD Precision Engineering Site) in the Mancheswar Industrial Area. - 16.
+The environmental assessment for this new location for the Establishment and Operation of Precision Engineering Centre has been carried out in accordance with the Environmental Assessment and Review Framework (EARF) prepared for the project as per ADB's SPS, 2009.
 The environmental assessment for any additional subproject, if planned, will also be taken up as per EARF.
-The updated Rapid Environmental Impact Assessment (REA) checklist is given in Appendix- 1.
+The updated Rapid Environmental Impact Assessment (REA) checklist is given in Appendix-1.